onfido/onfido-sdk-ui/README.md

   ### Cross device URL ###

-  This is an enterprise feature that must be enabled for your account before it can be used.
+  This is a premium enterprise feature that must be enabled for your account before it can be used.
 Once enabled you will be able to specify your own custom url that the cross-device flow will redirect to instead of the Onfido default.
 To use this feature generate a SDK token as shown below and use it to start the SDK.

    ```shell
   $ curl https://api.onfido.com/v3/sdk_token \